-International English Language Testing System (IELTS) Academic module (not General Training):
+International English Language Testing System (IELTS) Academic module (not General Training)

 Common equivalent English language qualifications

-All stated English tests are acceptable for admission for both home/EU and international students for this programme:
+All stated English tests are acceptable for admission to this programme:

 For international students, the Home Office has confirmed that the University can choose to use these tests to make its own assessment of English language ability for visa applications to degree level programmes.
 The University is also able to accept an IELTS test (Academic module) from any of the 1000 IELTS test centres from around the world and we do not require a specific UKVI IELTS test for degree level programmes.
 We therefore still accept any of the English tests listed for admission to this programme.